Sway Bar Links - Adjustable Sway Bar Link

 Sway Bar Links

 A sway or stabilizer bar prevents the car body from leaning too much and keeps the vehicle stable when driving in turns.
-Most of the cars have one sway bar in the front and another separate Sway Bar Suspension.
-Some cars have only one sway bar in the front suspension.
+Most of the cars have 2 sway bar links in the front mostly connected to the lower control arm and one separate sway bar suspension.
+Some cars have the sway bar links connected to the shock aborber.

 Your mechanic can check the sway bar links while performing a regular service with the car on the lift.
 A worn-out sway bar link will show a movement when pushed up or down.
 An extremely worn out sway bar link can separate.
 This will cause your car to lean excessively in turns and feel less stable and secure on the road.